From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Proof- vs Model-theoretic View of Logic

+\begin{evidencebox} The distinction between directed and undirected graphical models is parallel to the proof- vs model-theoretic view of logic.
+This parallel is at the very core of StarAI.
+In fact, by viewing each variable $X_i$ (or proposition) \textit{at the same time} as a random and as a logical variable \cite{sato1995distributionsemantics}, clausal theories can be extended to define probabilistic models.
+Clauses can then be translated into binary valued factors by labeling them with weights (or probabilities), thus parameterizing the corresponding factors. \end{evidencebox} In the remainder of this section, we will show how StarAI has used this parallel to define two types of systems \cite{DeRaedtKerstingEtAl16}.

-The distinction between the {\em directed} and {\em undirected} graphical models \cite{koller2009probabilistic}, has led to two distinct types of StarAI systems \cite{DeRaedtKerstingEtAl16}.
-The first type of StarAI systems generalizes directed models and resembles Bayesian networks.
+The first type of StarAI system generalizes directed models and resembles Bayesian networks.
 It includes well-known representations such as plate notation \cite{koller2009probabilistic}, probabilistic relational models (PRMs) \cite{friedman1999learning}, probabilistic logic programs (PLPs) \cite{de2015probabilistic}, and Bayesian logic programs (BLPs) \cite{kersting20071}.
 Today the most typical and popular representatives of this category are the probabilistic (logic) programs.